 After graduating from high school, Jono studied a Bachelor of Finance at Monash University but working in the financial world failed to draw his interest.
 He also began to feel under-stimulated by his comfortable life in Melbourne.

 Six months later Jono boarded a flight from Melbourne to Beijing.
 From Beijing he travelled north into Siberia and from there he rode the Trans-Siberian Railway to Moscow before backpacking through Eastern Europe.
-It was on the train ride across Russia that he became engrossed in a novel by George Friedman on the The Next 100 Years: A Forecast of the 21st Century.
+It was on the train ride across Russia that he became engrossed in a novel by George Friedman on The Next 100 Years: A Forecast of the 21st Century.
 It was reading about Freeman’s predictions of a resurgent Russia while looking out the window of the train as it sped past the Russian plains that Jono discovered a new thirst for knowledge about the world around him.

 After returning to Australia he made a decision to study Russian in Saint Petersburg but due to difficulties with his student visa to Russia and with time running out, Jono was forced to switch plans and fly back to Beijing.
-Within a few days of arriving in Beijing he decided to contact the Beijing Culture and Language University (he’d met a foreign student studying there last time he came to Beijing).
+Within a few days of arriving in Beijing, he decided to contact the Beijing Culture and Language University (he’d met a foreign student studying there last time he came to Beijing).
 He decided to enrol in two semesters of Mandarin studies but he was still without a permanent place to stay.
-He then he met a helpful English-speaking Chinese guy while wondering around lost on the streets of Beijing.
+He then he met a helpful English-speaking Chinese guy while wandering around lost on the streets of Beijing.
 With the help of his new friend, Jono found an apartment to rent in the densely populated student village of Wudaokou.

 Signing the contract for his apartment was one of the most exciting moments of my life.
 It was the first time I’d ever signed a contract in my life!
 And I had this cool-as penthouse!